pest-parser/pest/README.md

 ```

 This is then saved in a `.pest` grammar file and is never mixed up with Rust code which results in an always up-to-date
 formal definition of the grammar which is very easy to maintain.
+You will find all the [juicy details in our book](https://pest-parser.github.io/book/grammars/syntax.html).

 ## Pairs API